MSHE97/MSHE97/README.md

 - 👀 I’m interested in Popular Science
 - 🌱 I’m currently learning CFT on Humo
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me?
+U know it

 <!---
 MSHE97/MSHE97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.